Two-dimensional multi-target detection: an autocorrelation analysis approach: Mathematical framework

 \begin{definition}[Pair separation function] The pair separation function (PSF)~$\xi$ is defined as

-where~$p$ is the number of copies of the target image in the measurement, and~$\{\vec{\ell}_i\}_{i=1}^p$ are the arbitrary translations, as defined in~(\ref{eq:model}). \end{definition} The PSF~$\xi$ is the probability that an occurrence of~$F$ in~$M$ has a neighboring \re{image} in \rev{a distance of~$\vec{\ell}_1$} from its center.
-It is not hard to see that~$\sum_{\vec{\ell}_1 \in \mathbb{Z}^2} \xi[\vec{\ell}_1] = 1$.
+where~$p$ is the number of copies of the target image in the measurement, and~$\{\vec{\ell}_i\}_{i=1}^p$ are the arbitrary translations, as defined in~(\ref{eq:model}). \end{definition} The PSF~$\xi\comm{[\vec{\ell}_1]}$ is the probability that an occurrence of~$F$ in~$M$ has a neighboring {image} \comm{positioned at~$\vec{\ell}_1$ with respect to its center}.
 Similarly to the~PSF, we can define the average interaction of a triplet of image occurrences as follows: \begin{definition}[Triplet separation function] The triplet separation function (TSF)~$\zeta$ is defined as